Stunning Before & After Photos

-On the day of your labiaplasty, you will arrive at your accredited surgical facility and be welcomed by our staff.
+On the day of your surgery, you will arrive at your accredited surgical facility and be welcomed by our staff.
 After being taken to a pre-surgery room, you will meet with Dr. Steinberg and be prepared for surgery.
 She will make some markings on your body that will guide her during your procedure.
 Be sure to ask any additional questions that you have before you are taken to the operating room.

 This procedure can be done under local or general anesthesia.
 Local anesthesia is often a preference because it avoids intubation and the risks associated with general anethesia.
-Like many cosmetic procedures, labiaplasty is an outpatient surgery.
+Like many cosmetic procedures, vaginoplasty is an outpatient surgery.
 This means you will be able to go home on the same day.
 After you wake up from the anesthesia, you will meet with Dr. Steinberg once more, then be discharged to return home.

 At home, expect to have some pain and discomfort near the surgical site.
 Dr. Steinberg will give you an abundance of information about caring for the area during the recovery period.
 Make sure that you follow these directions closely and keep the area clean and well-cared for.
 Properly icing the area and taking appropriate pain medications can help to reduce discomfort and swelling.

 During your recovery period, you should expect to take about a week off from work or school.
-The trim procedure version of labiaplasty generally takes less time to recover from.
+The trim procedure version generally takes less time to recover from.
 In most cases, you should be able to return to regular activities at about the four- to six-week mark.
 Keep in mind, however, that it may take several months for all swelling and discomfort to disappear.
 You will meet with Dr. Steinberg regularly during this time so that she can access your recovery progress.

 Labiaplasty can help you feel comfortable and confident about your body.

-Compared to many cosmetic procedures, labiaplasty is an affordable procedure.
+Compared to many cosmetic procedures, labiaplasty costs is an affordable procedure.
 Each surgery will vary where price is concerned, depending on a range of individual factors.
 However, in general, you can expect to pay between $3,000 and $6,000 for most labiaplasty surgeries in Houston.